-MR. DEPUTY CHAIRMAN: There are so many Mambers who want to put questions.
+MR. DEPUTY CHAIRMAN.
+There are so many Mambers who want to out questions.

-SHRI R. RAMAKRISHNAN: tt is objectionable.
-He is playing with the emotions of .thousands of people.
+SHRI R. RAMAKRISHNAN: It is objectionable.
+He is playing with the emotions of thousands of people.
 In a lighter moment, he might have said it, but it will be misunderstood and misinterpreted.
 There is absolutely no domestic politics.
 In fact, the Prime Minister has acted swiftly and firmly in the matter.

-SHRI JASWANT SINGH: There is a particular disparity in the statement that has been read out. issued to us and in what the hon.
-Minister of External Affair, subsequently menti ned.
-In the statement issued and read out, there is use of a phrase that "there is substance in the report" about involvement of foreign powers etc. etc.. and the Sri Lankan Government asking for foreign troops "There report"-tha1 is substance in the means, the Government of Indias information and belief is that the Sr Lanka G- vernment has actually doni so, has asked for foreign assistance Subsequently-it is not included ia tb statement itself-the hon.
-Minister c External Affairs was good enough t say that since then he has received telephone message from our Hig Commissioner to say that the S'
+SHRI JASWANT SINGH: There is a particular disparity in the statement that has been read out, issued to us and in what the hon.
+Minister of External Affairs subsequently men-In the statement issued and tioned. read out, there is use of a phrase that "there is substance in the report" about involvement of foreign powers etc. etc. and the Sri Lankan Government asking for foreign troops "There in the report"-that is substance means, the Government of Indias information and belief is that the Sr Lanka Government has actually doni so, has asked for foreign assistance Subsequently-it is not included in th statement itself-the hon.
+Minister c External Affairs was good enough t say that since then he has received telephone message from our Hig Commissioner to say that the S